SIMOC Agent Model by Kai Staats

 A good platform for research must be built upon a solid science foundation.
 SIMOC is no exception.

 • The Agents & Currencies document was originally a collection of notes maintained by SIMOC team lead Kai Staats as a means to track resources and references.
 This grew into a fairly rich resource, now made available to you.
-(We are in the process of reformatting this document as RST for the sake of simplicity and uniformity—stay tuned!)

 • SIMOC is also built upon a rich, growing array of scientific literature and peer reviewed publications, many of which are listed here.